Bulky Item Collection Service

-We offer a bulky item service to householders in Dover district.
+We offer a bulky item service to householders (not businesses) in Dover district.

 Each individual piece is classed as an item.
 Each item must be less than 2 metres in length and able to be lifted safely by two people.